 A chest infection is an infection that affects your lower large airways (bronchi) and your lungs.
 Pneumonia and bronchitis are the most common chest infections.
-Bronchitis is usually caused by a viral infection.
+Bronchitis is usually caused by a viral infection, with between 1% and 10% of cases being caused by bacteria.
 Pneumonia is usually due to bacterial infection.
 Pneumonia may be serious and need hospital admission.

 Chest infection symptoms

 The main chest infection symptoms are:

 - A chesty cough.